CS 312 Assignment 6, Hangman

 For this assignment you are limited to the language features in chapters 1 through 5 of the textbook.

 Description: Write a program to play Hangman.
-The computer picks a secret phrase from a list of phrases or words..
+The program picks a secret phrase from a list of phrases or words..
 The human player guesses letters until they reveal the entire phrase or lose due to picking too many letters that are not in the phrase.

 There are three sample files: hangmanOutput1.txt, hangmanOutput2.txt , and hangmanOutput3.txt (shortest sample, demonstrates a loss) Use a diff tool such as the one at this website ( www.quickdiff.com) to ensure your program produces the correct output.
 Even minor differences in output will cause you to fail grading tests and lose points.